middyjs/middy/packages/core/README.md

 ## Documentation and examples

-For documentation and examples, refers to the main [Middy monorepo on GitHub](https://github.com/middyjs/middy) or [Middy official website](https://middy.js.org).
+For documentation and examples, refer to the main [Middy monorepo on GitHub](https://github.com/middyjs/middy) or [Middy official website](https://middy.js.org).

 ## Contributing